NicholsonTsang/DittoGame/README.md

 Assets\Photon Unity Networking\Resources

 things to do:
--add animation to player prefab
+- add animation to player prefab

--add box collider to the map object
+- add box collider to the map object

--make better UI\n
+- make better UI\n

--implement skill of players (transform / catch ditto)
+- implement skill of players (transform / catch ditto)

 - spawn keys so that ditto can find them to win the game